goforj/collection/README.md

 ### Performance Benchmarks

+lo is a fantastic library and a major inspiration for this project.
+Our focus differs: `collection` is built for fluent chaining with explicit mutability, which lets hot paths avoid intermediate allocations.
+That shows up most in chained pipelines and in-place operations where we can keep work on the same backing slice while still being explicit about behavior.

 | Op | ns/op (vs lo) | × | bytes/op (vs lo) | × | allocs/op (vs lo) |
 |---:|----------------|:--:|------------------|:--:|--------------------|
 | **All** | 232ns / 230ns | ≈ | 0B / 0B | ≈ | 0 / 0 |